css-hooks/css-hooks/docs/setup/index.md

 ```

 If you would like to use custom logic for converting values to strings, you can
-pass a this as a callback function:
+pass this as a callback function:

 ```typescript
 // src/css.ts